ironcladlou/origin-server/node/README.writing_cartridges.md

 ### Compatible Upgrades

-The compatible upgrade process for a cartridgjhon e is as follows:
+The compatible upgrade process for a cartridge is as follows:

 1. The new version of the cartridge is overlaid in the gear.
 1. The files declared in the `Processed-Templates` section of the cartridge's `managed-files.yml`